alexshnup/rb2040-avc-lan/README.md

 - F – Control field.
 - 04 – Data length (4 bytes).
 - 01 02 03 04 – Data bytes to send.
-- After entering this command, the program will parse the input, construct an AVC-LAN packet, and transmit it on the bus.
+After entering this command, the program will parse the input, construct an AVC-LAN packet, and transmit it on the bus.

 ## Pinouts
 By default for TX we can use one of two pins GP2 and GP3 (this is differectial line), for RX using pin GP4

 ## Hardware
-I use LM393 Comparator for Receive data, and PCA82C250 CAN-Tranceiver for Transmite data.
-Later I will make more easier connection.
-For example we can use both differectial signals with resictors instead PCA82C250.
-But for Receive data I prefer to use LM393 Hardware Comparator.
-Later will draw Schematic and add video + pictures.
+- Receive (RX): Uses an LM393 comparator to receive data.
+The LM393 hardware comparator ensures reliable detection of differential signals.
+- Transmit (TX): Uses a PCA82C250 CAN transceiver to transmit data over the AVC-LAN bus.
+Note: In the future, connections may be simplified, potentially using resistors with differential signals for transmission without the PCA82C250.
+However, the LM393 comparator will still be preferred for receiving data.

 ## Contributing